Michael Husted: Early life

-College
+College career

 Husted attended the University of Virginia, where was the kickoff specialist during his freshman and sophomore seasons.
 He then handled all kicking duties his junior and senior seasons.

 During his senior campaign, he connected on 13-16 field goals and was named a Lou Groza semi-finalist.
 Husted also had a total of 95 touchbacks during his college career, the most in UVA history.

-NFL
+Professional career

-Husted played in the NFL for 9 years.
+Husted played in the NFL for nine years.
 Despite being an undrafted free agent, Husted was signed by the Tampa Bay Buccaneers.
 He went on to have a successful rookie season, and was named to Football Digest’s All Rookie team.

 During his time with the Tampa Bay Buccaneers, Michael established several team records including: